This article will take you 6 minutes to read. Feel free to leave your questions in the comment section, we will answer you ASAP!

 The human body has a lower and upper body – no surprise here!

-And to get closer to Rachel Mclish aesthetic shape, we will focus our workouts on half body exercises.
+To get closer to the iconic Rachel McLish aesthetic, we will focus our workouts on half-body workouts.

 Two days a week for your lower-body, two days a week for your upper body.

-Because if you are starting the gym, four times a week is more than enough.
-Then, if we talk about a woman’s aesthetic shape, we could say a defined upper body is vital with a slightly bigger and defined lower body.
+Because if you are starting the gym, four times a week is definitely enough.
+Then, if we talk about a woman’s aesthetic shape, we could say a defined upper body is vital with a slightly bigger and more-defined lower body.

 How to get closer to Rachel Mclish’ lower body shape

 Rachel Mclish said it herself: the lower body was where she excelled.
-She had an easier time building her lower body than her upper body!
+She had an easier time building her lower body than her upper body, and found that the time put in was more closely related to getting results out.

 You could say: let’s copy Rachel Mclish’ training plan to get a similar body, but that would be a mistake!

 We want to focus on the best exercises out there and follow the right principles to build muscle; this means focusing on the basics because there is no magic shortcut.
-We will be doing squats, Bulgarian split squats, Romanian deadlifts, calf raises and more.
+We will be doing squats, Bulgarian split squats, Romanian deadlifts, calf raises, and other time-honoured classics.s

 Then if we are in a position where we want to build muscle, we will eat at a small calorie surplus.
 If you are a total beginner, you will need to adapt your diet to something healthy and keep yourself at a maintenance level.